EVERYTHING BEGINS WITH A DECISION. SO…

 An interesting aside: I’m a self-proclaimed foodie Instagramming good eats at @galeatspvd.

-Paid Search Strategist
+Senior Search Strategist

 How I create positive change in my role: I help create a positive user experience by positioning brands in the right places online while also helping those brands who have not yet been discovered, reach their target audience.